darktasevski/CompSci/Math/ratios_rates_percentages.md

 The unit price of potatoes that cost \$5.50 for 5 pounds is \$1.10 per pound.

 > Rates and unit rates are used to solve many real-world problems.
-Also a lot of theory in Algebra nad Calculus depends on rates, which is why it's important to learn how they work.
+Also a lot of theory in Algebra and Calculus depends on rates, which is why it's important to learn how they work.

 _Some examples:_